buiapp/reaktiv/docs/index.md

 ## Quick Start

-reaktiv is built around three core primitives:
+reaktiv is built around core primitives for reactive programming:

 1. **Signals**: Store values and notify dependents when they change
 2. **Computed Signals**: Derive values that automatically update when dependencies change